CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 3. Second listen for details: numbers, negatives, and contrastive phrases that flip meaning (todavía no, ya no, nunca, nadie).

 4. Shadow the transcript after scoring: speak along with the audio at natural speed to lock rhythm and weak syllables.
+Use the full shadowing sequence in the next section — it is the same checklist we surface inside Prep2go listening exercises.

 5. Time yourself: 40 minutes for four task blocks weekly, even if your materials are slightly shorter — build pacing, not perfection in isolation.